ycm-core/YouCompleteMe/README.md

   plugin.
 It has support for YCM and together they will provide you with compile errors/warnings practically instantly and without saving the file.

 YCM looks for a `.ycm_extra_conf.py` file in the directory of the opened file or in any directory above it in the hierarchy (recursively); when the file is found, it is loaded (only once!) as a Python module.
 YCM calls a `FlagsForFile` method in that module which should provide it with the information necessary to compile the current file.
-(You can also provide a path to a global `.ycm_extra_conf.py` file, which will be used as a fallback.)
-To prevent the execution of malicious code from a file you didn't write YCM will ask once per module if it is safe to be loaded.
+You can also provide a path to a global `.ycm_extra_conf.py` file, which will be used as a fallback.
+To prevent the execution of malicious code from a file you didn't write YCM will ask you once per `.ycm_extra_conf.py` if it is safe to load.
 This can be disabled and you can white-/blacklist files.
 See the Options section for more details.

 This system was designed this way so that the user can perform any arbitrary sequence of operations to produce a list of compilation flags YCM should hand